 Daws Hall Newsletter

-The Nature Reserve was established in 1981 and its full educational potential realised in 1985 with the opening of the Daws Hall Centre for Environmental Education in what was the Hall's old coach house and stables.
+The Nature Reserve was established in 1981 and its full educational potential realised in 1985 with the opening of the Daws Hall Centre for Environmental Learning in what was the Hall's old coach house and stables.
 This was achieved through the enthusiastic and generous support of local people and other interested parties, as much as Major Grahame's hard work and persuasive passion.

 Our small but enthusiastic and dedicated team, from the Chairman and Trustees, to the grounds staff, administrator and teaching staff, take immense pride and pleasure in ensuring that the Daws Hall Reserve and Centre for Environmental Learning continues to provide a valuable landscape of inspiration, wonder and learning.